Nerajno/100daysofcodelog/docs/log0.md

 ## Primary Goals
 - [ ] Code for an hour daily building.
+- [ ] Complete Burble rebuild.
 - [ ] Post-Op #JS30 and noting ideas to build and blog about it ~> What to build after JS30 [Beginner/Intermediate].
 - [ ] Create a #SmallPractices page (Learning Field)  ~> Learning Garden [What I am building, what I am learning, links to the documentation and live version].
-- [ ] Create and add a Gatsby or other format blog to my porfolio and deploy 4 blogs via using https://github.com/Nerajno/TheKorner
+- [ ] Create and add a Gatsby or other format blog to my portfolio and deploy 4 blogs via using https://github.com/Nerajno/TheKorner
 - [ ] Complete Front End Development Libraries Certification  ~> (freeCodeCamp).
 - [ ] Complete Refactoring of Portfolio V3 in plane html and css to make mobile compatible.
 - [ ] Implement testing v1